There are so many supplements for adrenal fatigue.

 - Curcumin is a bright yellow chemical produced by some plants.
 It is the reason for turmeric’s anti-inflammatory properties.
 (40)

-- An investigation should be done to identify and eliminate the cause of inflammation.
-Continued supplementation of curcumin, while helpful, is not a cure.
+- If you are suffering from inflammation, an investigation should be done to identify and eliminate the cause.
+The continued supplementation of curcumin, while helpful, is not a cure.

 Ok, now you have a basic understanding of common herbals used in the treatment of adrenal fatigue.
-Before purchasing any supplements, be sure to read the ingredient list carefully, ensuring that the majority of the herbals listed have been shown to be effective like the ones I listed here.
+Read the ingredients list carefully when purchasing supplements to ensure that the majority of the herbals listed are effective.

 Now, I want to hear from you.